 Understanding Angela Walker Franklin’s role as president of Des Moines University requires discussing a wide range of topics — which is fitting, given her foundation in the liberal arts.

 “The love of learning is the key to success, to be able to always think about evolving and growing and learning more,” she said.

 Franklin is highly specialized — a clinical psychologist by training, she has spent decades in university leadership, first at Morehouse School of Medicine in Atlanta and then at Meharry Medical College in Nashville.
-Currently president at DMU, the second-oldest osteopathy school in the world, she now oversees the training of some 1,800 students in the health sciences.
+Currently president of DMU, the second-oldest school of osteopathic medicine in the nation, she now oversees the training of more than 1,500 graduate students in the health sciences.

 But to Franklin, who in 2011 was the first woman and first person of color to fill the presidency at DMU, practicing healthcare isn’t only about medical knowledge — it also includes a foundation in the liberal arts and sciences.

 She first gained her grounding in liberal studies as an undergraduate at Furman University in Greenville, South Carolina., where she graduated ΦΒΚ with a B.A. in Psychology in June 1981.
 After earning her Master’s and Ph.D. in Clinical Psychology at Emory University in Atlanta, Franklin launched her career in higher education as an assistant professor at Morehouse in 1986.